 RATIO AND PROPORTION

 TRIGONOMETRY historically is the study of triangles.
 The name literally means measurement of triangles.
 It begins with the study of right triangles, which are triangles that have a right angle, and with the ratios-- the relationships -- of their sides.
-Now the meaning of a ratio depends on what we mean by the parts of a number.
-And we name parts with ordinal numbers: the third part, the fourth, the fifth, and so on.
+The meaning of a ratio depends on what we mean by the parts of a number.
+And we name parts with ordinal numbers: the third part, the fourth part, the fifth, and so on.
 So with those we shall begin.

 Natural numbers: cardinal and ordinal